Skip to content

 The above is a sample invoice created within Megaventory.
 Headers and footers can be customized to include information like declamatory messages or QR codes, to make sure you give the right message to your customers.

-Pro Tip: Especially for sales the customer may need additional help after the purchase.
+Especially for sales the customer may need additional help after their purchase.
 So it is advised to include info on how they can reach you best.

 Checking Stock Availability